Watch Me When I Kill (1977)

 If the gialloís primary function is to exist as an ornate puzzle box, then Watch Me When I Kill postures at fulfilling that expectation.
 You spend much of the film as you should: guessing at the killerís identity and motives as each new bit of information comes to light, knowing youíre probably going to be wrong but not at all mad about it.
 The giallo might be the most twisted of genres because it wants to enrapture its audience with sleaze, violence, and convolution.
 In most cases, the endgame is to leave the audience both disgusted and delighted, perhaps with a sense of begrudging respect for its clever twists and turns.

-But just when it looks like Bido will be content to fulfill those expectations, his film also has a frank nasty streak.
+But just when it looks like Bido will be content to fulfill those expectations, his film also has a pronounced nasty streak.
 Unlike many of his contemporaries, he doesnít aspire to the sort of elegant, almost overwrought outbursts of on-screen violence.
 Instead, his murder sequences are stark in their blunt brutality, particularly one that finds the murderer scalding a victimís face in an oven.
 Watch Me When I Kill is sometimes genuinely uncomfortable to watch, almost as if Bido doesnít want his audience to marvel at his horrors before he takes a stark, thoughtful turn during the climax.

 Whatís repressed here isnít the usual psychosexual pulp but rather a horrific chapter of history whose ghosts refuse to lay at rest.
 Audiences might be used to a gialloís climax producing a topsy-turvy effect, but not always like this film, which leaves the audience questioning the very nature of victimhood.
 Bido doesnít just upend everything you know or assume about this story with this twistóhe also reconfigures this scummy premise into a requiem for victims now avenged from beyond the grave by a misguided crusader.
 Rarely does a giallo leave you contemplating the dangers of righteous justice and the perils of the desperate aggrieved taking the law into their own hands.